DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 This package uses OSQP-Eigen as its [quadratic programming](#quadratic-programming) solver.

+See the [OSQP documentation](https://osqp.org/docs/index.html) and the [OSQP-Eigen documentation](https://robotology.github.io/osqp-eigen) for more information.

 ### PID Controller
 A `PID controller` is a control loop feedback mechanism widely used in robotics, industrial control systems, and other applications requiring continuously modulated control.